liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/03-content-pages/01-creating-content-pages-intro.markdown

 you could create a Collection for that campaign, so that you have all of those Fragments readily available when you're working on a page for that campaign.

-With all of the Fragments and Collections that are included in @product-ver@, many projects can be completed using only the out-of-the-box Fragments and capabilities.
+With all of the Fragments and Collections that are included in @sharepoint-ver@, many projects can be completed using only the out-of-the-box Fragments and capabilities.
 In many cases, though, you need to develop your own Fragments.
 You can learn about the Fragment creation process and editing interface in the